 - Forced three Oil Giants—BP, Chevron and Equinor—to abandon their plans to deep-sea drill for oil in the pristine seas of our Great Australian Bight.

 - Successfully campaigned for the Nullarbor to be declared a Wilderness Protection Area—approx. 900,000ha.

 - Secured Marine Park Sanctuary Zones—44% of SA's coastal waters included in new Marine Park Network with approx. 363,400 square hectares fully protected Sanctuary Zones.

 - Protected Arkaroola Mountains and the Mawson Plateau from mining in the heart of the Wilderness Sanctuary.

-- Investigator Group and the Nuyts Archipelago Island group declared wilderness protection areas—that's 17 offshore islands.
+- Successfully campaigned for Investigator Group and the Nuyts Archipelago Island group declared wilderness protection areas—that's 17 offshore islands.

 - Stopped Wellington Weir on the Murray River, which would have cut Ramsar-listed Lower Lakes Wetlands from the River.

-- Yellabinna declared a Wilderness Protection Area—approx 500,000ha.
+- Successfully campaigned for Yellabinna to be declared a Wilderness Protection Area—approx 500,000ha.